coap-security/liboscore/doc/guides/integration_levels.md

 ### Further documentation

-* To implement full integration into an existing CoAP library, see the @ref full_integration.
+* To implement full integration into an existing CoAP library, see the @subpage full_integration.
 * To use a fully integrated library, follow documentation provided with the library. (@FIXME There is none yet, for lack of a fully integrated library)

 Intermediate integration